By Lisa Robins, Global Head, Transaction Banking

 The Smart Nation strategy aims to transform Singapore into a country that enjoys total interconnectivity through smart devices on an open API-driven framework, with the goal of integrating and enabling all aspects of life – from healthcare and transport to financial and consumer services – into the Internet of Things.
 In banking, this includes plans for a unified cashless payment system.

 Singapore’s ambition reveals another aspect of Asia-Pacific’s competitive edge – the willingness of government to take a strategic and holistic approach to the introduction of technology.
-Singapore’s government allocated USD2.4 billion of investment funding to the Smart Nation project in 2017.
+Indeed, Singapore topped the list of cities that will spend the most on smart city projects in 2019, according to a report by the International Data Corporation6.

 The country is developing a national trade platform that will allow buyers, sellers, logistics companies and banks to participate in transactions.
 This should remove paper from the payments system and make processing safer, sounder and faster.

 Banks also need to innovate internally.
-We are currently investing in disruptive technology through our SC Ventures arm, via the opening of a series of innovation labs.
-The first labs have been established in Singapore and Hong Kong, to nurture engagement with local fintech communities and to drive innovation across our organisation.
+We continue to invest in disruptive technology through our SC Ventures arm, via the opening of a series of innovation labs.
+The first labs were established in Singapore and Hong Kong to nurture engagement with local fintech communities and to drive innovation across our organisation, and we have subsequently opened innovation labs in London, Nairobi, San Francisco and Shanghai.

 The labs are a collaboration space for clients, fintechs and other partners to gather and solve business problems – in line with the broader emerging collaborative environment.